FCBtc1116/Blockchain-Projects-Overview/README.md

 <h3><u><strong><i>Ordinal Swap</i></strong></u> &nbsp;(Bitcoin)</h3>
 <hr />

-This is a BRC20 token Airdrop project on Bitcoin network.
-Bitmap ordinal owners can airdrop BRC20 tokens to taproot address.
-<img align="right" width="300px" src="https://github.com/victoryfox19931116/Blockchain-Projects-Overview/assets/89193350/d4941f09-ee40-4e29-85cf-e8978a6a2705">

 Munchswap is bitcoin ordinal multi swap platform.
 Users can swap ordinals with their ordinals or buy use BTC.
 I used Next.js for Frontend and Nest.js for backend, PostgreSQL for Database, Docker for Devops.
 For Generate Swap PSBT, I used bitcoinJs lib and UTXO.
 Now it's live in bitcoin mainnet.
 Users can use Unisat, XVerse and Leader wallets for use this platform.
+<img align="right" width="300px" src="https://github.com/victoryfox19931116/Blockchain-Projects-Overview/assets/89193350/d4941f09-ee40-4e29-85cf-e8978a6a2705">

 - Live: <a href="https://munchswap.xyz/">MunchSwap</a>
 - Github repos:
   - backend repo: <a href="https://github.com/muncheruniverse/swap-apis">MunchSwap-Backend</a>